 To ensure a good up draught it is important that the flue gases are kept warm and that the flue size suits the stove.
 The termination of the outlet at the top of the flue also needs to comply with Building Regulations.
 The minimum effective height of the flue must be at least 4.5 metres from the top of the stove to the top of the flue outlet.
-When warm the flue draught should be between 0.12 to 0.2mb (12 to 20 Pascals).
+When warm the flue draught should be between 0.1 to 0.2mb.